-Man killed mother in Crowlas knife attack
+Man killed mother and injured brother in Crowlas knife attack

 Mr Brunton said the defendant did not attempt to leave the scene and was arrested by armed police.

-His brother told the court that he was "terrified" of his brother and could never forgive him.
+His brother told the court that he was "terrified" of him, and could never forgive him.

 He said: "She was a peaceful and loving mother.
 She was my friend.
 Jacob used to be a wonderful person.